 Kuah Rui Ning

 I am glad that I have joined IMU to study my Master of Counselling programme.
-The experience, guidance and opportunities provided by my lecturers have provided me a better quality of learning and preparation for me to practice as a future counsellor.
+The experience, guidance and opportunities provided by my lecturers have provided me a better quality of learning and preparation for me to practise as a future counsellor.
 I truly appreciate the support provided by PCLC admins as they not only provide support to us on client scheduling but also make an effort to create content related to counselling in order to build a positive awareness to the public.

 Wai Kar Yan

 I love and enjoy my learning experience in this programme, as I am exposed to the various learning methods and trainings from experienced lecturers in each professionnal area.
 Other than that, not limited to the learning, space and support are provided for me in self-exploration and discovery throughout this journey to understand myself better.
-PCLC is established as well to provide students a place for training and practice, equipped with good facilities in supporting us to be a professional counsellor.
+PCLC is established as well to provide students a place for training and practise, equipped with good facilities in supporting us to be a professional counsellor.

 Lean Yi Wen

 For me, it has been a life changing journey – I have gained invaluable experiences through the coursework and activities, that had given me the opportunity to reflect on my journey so far, tap into my inner world and gain a deeper level of understanding of myself.
 My learning has also been enriched by the nurturing environment the lecturers had provided for me.
-The programme also provides a counselling centre (PCLC) where students are able to practice their counselling skills, equipped with high tech recording facilities for assessment and evaluation purposes.
+The programme also provides a counselling centre (PCLC) where students are able to practise their counselling skills, equipped with high tech recording facilities for assessment and evaluation purposes.
 Besides that, counselling tools such as cards, sand tray and expressive art materials are also provided for the students to help facilitate the counselling sessions.
 The MOC programme does not only hold a space for learning, but a place with a true sense of constant growth and belonging.

 Tiara Wong Hwei Juin